theobori/nixos-configuration/docs/docs/tasks.md

 Here are a non-exhaustive list of tasks.

+- [x] Use [nixcord](https://github.com/KaylorBen/nixcord) to entirely manage Discord with Nix declarations
-- Better email accounts management
+- [ ] Better email accounts management